-This was the descriptive cross sectional study.
-Sampling technique was purposive sampling.
-Patients' information was obtained from rehabilitation center of Allied hospital Faisalabad after taking the ethical approval letter.
+A descriptive cross sectional study was conducted.
+Patients' information was obtained from rehabilitation centre of Allied hospital Faisalabad after taking the ethical approval letter.
 One hundred and one patients were participated in this study.
 Permission forms were signed from all patients to take part in this study.
-Participants with knee osteoarthritis (stage 1 & 2), age forty to sixty five years were involved in this study if they had nerve related issues, bone or muscle related disorder were not this study.
-AKT (active knee counted in extension test) was used to evaluate the hamstring muscle length.13 Participant's demographical data were obtained by asking questions about their duration of pain, their occupation, location of pain and age.
+Participants with knee osteoarthritis (stage 1 & 2), age forty to sixty five years were involved in this study if they had nerve related issues, bone or muscle related disorder were not counted in this study.
+AKT (active knee extension test) was used to evaluate the hamstring muscle length.
+Participant's demographical data were obtained by asking questions about their duration of pain, their occupation, location of pain and age.
 Chi square test was used to find out the association between participants characteristic with hamstring muscle flexibility